-INTRODUCTION TO PROGRAMMING (Grades 9-12) Prerequisite: Must be recommended for Honors Geometry
+INTRODUCTION TO JAVA PROGRAMMING (Grades 9-12) Prerequisite: Grade of 90 or above in Algebra I or teacher recommendation

 Description: This introductory-level course is designed for students who have very little programming experience.
 Students will design object-oriented applications with Java and will create Java programs using hands-on, engaging activities such as calculating bill, tip, and tax calculations and temperature conversion programs.
-Students also learn the techniques of Java and how Java can be used in crossplatform programming.
+Students also learn the techniques of Java and how Java can be used in cross-platform programming.
 At the end of the course, students are able to write basic programs using Java and are prepared to pursue further instruction in any programming language.